br3ndonland/udacity-fsnd-p5-map/info/map-methods.md

 ### Google Maps list fail

-Manually inputting a location array is inefficient and static.
+Most previous students have hardcoded a location array directly into the JavaScript, which is inefficient and static.
 Rather than manually input an array, I decided to create a list in Google Maps and access the JSON from the list.
 This way, if the list is updated (if I add more coffee shops, for example), the app will automatically have the new information.

 Lists were [added to Google Maps about a year ago](https://blog.google/products/maps/keep-track-your-favorite-places-and-share-them-friends/).